perlsdiver/ITP-Labs/Spring25-Git-GitHub/Intro-to-Github-S25.md

 ### What is Github?

 Github is a platform for version control that uses Git.
 Owned by Microsoft, it is the most widely used platform for code storage and version control.
-It is often used as a tool of

 ### Why use these tools?

-### Where does it come from?

-### Who uses it?

 ### How does it fit in with ITP?

+Many ITP projects may

 ### Why is it useful to know about it?